angarsky/diveintopython/learn/classes/abstract_class.md

 In this example, we have created an abstract base class `Animal` with an abstract method `sound`.
 We have also created a class `Dog` that inherits from `Animal` and implements the `sound` method.

-Note: A class that inherits from an abstract base class must implement all the abstract methods declared in the base class, unless it is also an abstract class.
+> A class that inherits from an abstract base class must implement all the abstract methods declared in the base class, unless it is also an abstract class.

 ## Python Abstract Class vs Interface